 - You can be away from home as long as you can log onto the Internet!

-SUMMER SESSION COURSE REGISTRATION OPEN NOW FOR CLASSES THAT BEGIN June 12, 2013.
-REGISTRATION ENDS June 15, 2013.
+FALL SESSION COURSE REGISTRATION OPEN NOW FOR CLASSES THAT BEGIN September 4, 2013.
+REGISTRATION ENDS September 7, 2013.
 REGISTER EARLY TO ENSURE YOUR SPOT.

 LOOK FOR THE ABOVE LISTED CLASS OFFERINGS.
 YOU MAY ENROLL IN MULTIPLE CLASSES.

 - I have taken a few online courses, and this one has been the most interesting, and valuable.
 It was easy to navigate through the site, and you were always available for questions.
 I know I will be able to use many of the activities in my classroom this year which I start tomorrow.
 I am starting my masters, and admin credential this September I am sure the classes will not be as interesting as this one has been.
 Thanks for your important clear assignments.

 - I find it ironic that the first course that meets my criteria of difficulty worthy of a master’s level class is this online course.
 None of my teacher training courses, BTSA courses or post graduate courses has been half as work intensive or one tenth as useful to my development as a teacher.

 - This was also my first on-line course and my experiences ranged from the sublime to the ridiculous.
 Because I do not type well, nor do I have good word processing skills, I spent almost as much time just trying to write, print, post to the forum, etc. . . .
 The article on digital immigrants was written for me. . . .
 However, I was quite surprised at how engaged I became in the forum.
 I looked forward to checking posts and mulling replies.
 Many of my earlier resources and learning became useful and fresh.
 I also developed a real sense of community with the others; I'll miss the interaction with you guys!